Unsupervised Mode Discovery for Fine-tuning Multimodal Action Distributions

 TL;DR: We introduce an unsupervised mode discovery framework that regularizes reinforcement learning fine-tuning of generative policies, improving task success in robotic manipulation while preserving multimodal behaviors.

-Abstract: We address the problem of fine-tuning pre-trained generative policies with reinforcement learning while preserving their multimodality in the action distribution.
+Abstract: We address the problem of fine-tuning pre-trained generative policies with reinforcement learning while preserving the multimodality of the action distributions of such policies.
 Current methods for fine-tuning generative policies (e.g. diffusion policies) with reinforcement learning improve task performance but tend to collapse diverse behaviors into a single reward-maximizing mode.
-To overcome this, we propose MD-MAD, an unsupervised mode discovery framework that uncovers latent behaviors in generative policies, together with a conditional mutual information metric to quantify multimodality.
+To overcome this, we propose MD-MAD, an unsupervised mode discovery framework that uncovers latent behaviors in generative policies, together with a mutual information metric to quantify multimodality.
 The discovered modes allow mutual information to be used as an intrinsic reward, regularizing reinforcement learning fine-tuning to improve success rates while maintaining diverse strategies.
 Experiments on robotic manipulation tasks demonstrate that our method consistently outperforms conventional fine-tuning, achieving high task success while preserving richer multimodal action distributions.

 Primary Area: reinforcement learning